openclarity/vmclarity/rfc/change-asset-findings-relationships.md

 This ensures many-to-many relationship between the two, i.e. a single finding can be discovered on multiple assets, and an asset can contain multiple findings.

 A similar approach can be used for asset scans and findings, although this is less relevant (check [non-goals](#non-goals) section).
-Instead, _the `AssetScan` relationship in `Finding` should be preserved, but it should be noted that it represents the latest scan that discovered a given finding._
+Instead, _the `AssetScan` relationship in `Finding` should be preserved, but it should be noted that it represents the first scan that discovered a given finding._

 The database logic should _implement uniqueness check_ similar to the existing logic as shown [here](https://github.com/openclarity/vmclarity/blob/9aa03a8abe22ebddb841a9c28f7a9629f744ced7/pkg/apiserver/database/gorm/asset.go#L289).
 The data required for the check can be extracted directly from the actual object.
 Uniqueness checks are required for both `Finding` and `AssetFinding` models.

-To provide statistical data and aggregation capabilities between other models, _`Finding` should be expanded with the `summary` property_.
+To provide statistical data and aggregation capabilities between other models, _`Finding` should be expanded with the `assetsCount` property_.
 Together, these approaches address the API consistency and data duplication issues.

 ### Analysis

 Take the number of packages that can be discovered on a single production container image as a reference.
-In a real-world scenario, a lot of security findings can be discovered on a given asset.
+In a real-world scenario, many security findings can be discovered on a specific asset.
 Additionally, assets and findings are versioned models where every new version is treated as a completely new object.
-Similarly, asset scans are also versioned in terms of schedule, i.e. new asset scan will be created every week.
+Similarly, asset scans are also versioned in terms of schedule, i.e. new asset scans can be created weekly.

 Due to the current nature of these models (e.g. creating a new `Finding` or `Asset` for each version, or `AssetScan` on schedule), the size of the tables can grow rapidly.
 The reason to have `AssetFinding` and `AssetScanFinding` as separate tables relates to time and space complexity.